ibrathesheriff/sheriffs-jailhouse/README.md

 - [ ] Pin post showing how to use te site
 - [ ] Add styling for YouTube embeds
 - [ ] Add a game like the no Internet Chrome game
+- [ ] Private view to keep track a track of purchased devices over a vertical timeline